configcat/docs/website/docs/targeting/targeting-overview.md

 ### Condition (IF / AND item)

-A condition is a boolean expression that can be evaluated to true or false.
-It is used to determine whether a targeting rule is a match or not for a specific user.
+A *condition* is a logical expression that can be evaluated to true or false.
+It defines a requirement that needs to be met for the containing targeting rule to match.
 More about conditions [here].

 ### Value